Contact Centre Solutions

 Pause & Resume solutions do not adhere to the principle of “restricting access to card data on a need to know basis” as more advanced services are now available which can eliminate agent exposure to credit card data entirely.

-And there you have it.
 Pause-and-resume recording has had its day and it’s time contact centres considered more secure, customer centric processing solutions that improve customer service & payment security while opening the potential to improve customer service, cash flow and average call handling times.

 Don’t Be The Next Headline, Find Your Unprotected Credit Card Data Before The Criminals Do!